tip11000/ParziStarWarsMod/README.md

 # StarWarsMod
-*Issue & Suggestion Tracker -- and soon to be source -- for the Star Wars Mod!*
+*Download page, Issue & Suggestion Tracker -- and soon to be source -- for the Star Wars Mod!*

 Become a Jedi Knight and explore the Galaxy with the Star Wars Mod!